gabraganca/research_tricks/README.md

 Research is awesome!
 But today, due to several reasons, it is lacking some things and making some error during its development.

-My objective with this project is to compile some tips and tools to improve how research is done.
+My objective with this project is to gather some tips and tools to improve how research is done.

 Version Control System